Help! I’m being stalked.

 - Trust your instinct.
 If you are unsure and would like to talk anything through, please reach out and contact a specialist agency.

-How can Aurora help me if I am being stalked?
+How can Aurora help me?

 Our Stalking Advocates are always on hand to offer support whenever we’re needed and to ensure that victims are protected, safe and aware of their rights under the law.
 Importantly, this support includes support throughout the court process, ensuring that victims and survivors of stalking are supported at every stage of their journey.